Kanishka-verma-26/FRONTEND_MODULE/README.md

 <h1>03-12-2021</h1>

 <h3>Hello... finally I completed my first seven modules of the couse and today I made the <u>spectrum</u> that was the assessment of CSS part 2 and I also made the <u>capstone project</u>.</h3>

+<h1>06-12-2021</h1>

+<h3> I tried to made duplicate website of https://www.tasteofhome.com/article/types-of-coffee/ using the concepts of html, css and bootstrap, along with this i created a sign up page for login and connected it to my website.
+And I also started my JS today and learnt some basic concepts of it.